 People will freely want to offer you advice.
 That’s fine.
 But, you cannot freely accept it.
 Treat every piece of financial advice as wrong until proven right.

-When you turn off your brain and start blindly following your going to make your future self mad.
+When you turn off your brain and start blindly following, you’re going to make your future self mad.

 8. Never underestimate the risk factor.